lekhrajdeshmukh/githubActionRepo/README.md

     - HEAD pointer basically describes or point towards which current commit is loaded.
     - By default HEAD pointer points to the latest commit

+**Revert specific commit changes**
+    - git revert <id>
+    - By above command we can revert changes of commit by creating a new commit

+**Revert multiple commits**
+    - git reset --hard <id>
+    - By above command, we can undo changes by deleting all commits since <id>

 **useful git commands**
 ![Git commands](commands.png)